billynewport/datasurface/docs/README.md

 It's not necessary for a producer to commit and push to discover these issues.
 The handler validation can be executed in developer IDEs or on the command line and they will see the same errors/warnings.

 Once an object that allowed deprecations is present then if the Workspace/StoragePolicy/Datastore/Dataset becomes deprecated then ALL future merges will include a warning indicating that deprecated Datasets/Workspaces or Storage Policies are being used but this will not prevent merges.

+## VSCode extension

+There will be a vscode extension which makes checking the model in the workspace is compatible with the current live model in the model repository.
+It will allow the latest branch to be recloned and then allow the current model in the workspace to be checked against this remote model.
+Any warnings and errors will be flagged against the DSL definitions in the workspace.
+Developers will use this to precheck the changes locally before pushing them to the main branch.
+The implementation of this extension is described in [VsCodeExtension.md](VsCodeExtension.md).